ruchisahota/gaia/v1/doc/documentation.md

 # Role

-## Description
+> Operations:

 Roles returns the available roles that can be used with API Authorization Policies.

 ## Attributes